todogroup/osposurvey/2019/questions.md

 44. What industry vertical is your company in?
 * Defense
 * Education
-* Financial Services
+* Financial services
 * Government
 * Healthcare
 * Insurance
 * Manufacturing and raw materials
 * Retail
 * Technology (software or IT)
-* Telecom, communications, or media
+* Telecom, communications or media
 * Transportation and automotive
 * Utilities
 * Other